pdrabik223/block_o_automata/README.md

 ## Engine
-- unmovable block can be moved by crushing into it with move block
+- unmovable block can be moved by crushing into it with Move block